xxiiyu/imagegen-tech/docs/Sampling/04_types.md

 !!!info "Where Can I Find Implicit Samplers?"
     ComfyUI: [RES4LYF](https://github.com/ClownsharkBatwing/RES4LYF)

+### Diagonally Implicit
+These are a subset of implicit methods whose difficulty to solve sits between implicit and explicit methods.
+They're easier to solve, but can't get as accurate.

+[Here](https://ntrs.nasa.gov/api/citations/20160005923/downloads/20160005923.pdf)'s a comprehensive review of Diagonally Implicit Runge Kutta (DIRK) methods for the interested.

 ## Training-Free / Training-Based

 Training-free methods are those that you can use without further changing the model.
 You can simply load the model in and use a training-free sampling method on it and it'll (probably) work.
 These include familiar faces like `euler`, `dpmpp_2m`, etc.